-Having said this, we would suggest that this phone is for everyone searching for a budget phone for streaming, and at this price point, the Pixel 3a XL is the best phone for live streaming if you’re on a budget.
+Having said this, I would suggest that this phone is for everyone searching for a budget phone for streaming and those that want a powerful phone that can keep up with their streaming career.

 As it’s a Google phone, the Pixel 3a XL runs on a Chrome OS which is actually an Android 9.0, but you can upgrade it to Android 11.0.

-The most important specs for us, the camera, is a 12 MP one capable of shooting 4K videos at 30fps, and 1080p videos at 30 to 120fps and the selfie camera can shoot 1080p videos at 30fps.
+The most important specs for me personally, the camera, is a 12 MP one capable of shooting 4K videos at 30fps, and 1080p videos at 30 to 120fps and the selfie camera can shoot 1080p videos at 30fps.

 Here is what really makes it stand out: the phone uses a Qualcomm SDM670 Snapdragon 670 chipset, which isn’t as snappy as the newer chipsets, but the phone runs fairly smoothly so it won’t be an issue if you’re using it just for streaming.

-As far as memory is concerned, the phone has 64 GB of internal memory but with no SD card slot which some people may not like, and it also has 4 GB of RAM which is solid for this type of phone.
+As far as memory is concerned, the phone has 64 GB of internal memory but with no SD card slot which I didn’t really like, and it also has 4 GB of RAM which is solid for this type of phone.

 The phone also has an Octa-core CPU, Adreno 615 GPU, a USB-C port, a 3.5mm headphone jack, a 3700mAh battery capacity, and a screen size is 6″.

 2. Google Pixel 4 XL

-What makes this phone a viable choice is a dual camera, but also some other unique features which brought this phone to our best phone for streaming list.
+What makes this phone a viable choice is a dual camera, but also some other unique features which brought this phone to my best phone for streaming list.